dnsimple/dnsimple-support/content/articles/understanding-invoice.markdown

 ## Explanation of your invoice

-Here's closer look at what your invoice means:
+Here's a closer look at what your invoice means:

 ![DNSimple invoice](/files/dnsimple-invoice.png)